Blog

 • Click Turn Windows Defender Firewall on or off.

-• Turn it off temporarily.
+• Turn it off for now.

 • If you have an external antivirus program installed, temporarily disable it as well.